Jodie Sweetin: Personal life

 In 2002, at age 20, Sweetin married her first husband, Los Angeles Police officer Shaun Holguin.
 Fellow Full House castmate Candace Cameron served as her matron of honor; Cameron's daughter, Natasha, served as a flower girl.
 Sweetin and Holguin divorced in 2006.

 Sweetin met Cody Herpin, a film transportation coordinator, through friends, and they started dating in May 2007.
-They were married in Las Vegas, Nevada on July 14, 2007.
-Together they have one daughter, Zoie (born 2008).
+They were married in Las Vegas, Nevada, on July 14, 2007.
+Together they have one daughter.
 On November 19, 2008, Sweetin filed for legal separation from Herpin.
 Their divorce was finalized on April 20, 2010.

-On April 30, 2010, Sweetin's representative confirmed that she and her boyfriend of one year, Morty Coyle, were expecting a baby.
-Their daughter Beatrix was born in 2010.
+In 2010, Sweetin and her boyfriend of one year, Morty Coyle, had a daughter.
 Sweetin and Coyle became engaged in January 2011, and married on March 15, 2012, in Beverly Hills.
 Sweetin filed for legal separation from Coyle in June 2013.
 The divorce was finalized in September 2016.

 On January 22, 2016, she announced her engagement to Justin Hodak, who, like Sweetin, is a recovering drug addict.
-On March 24, 2017, Sweetin announced the couple's separation, after Hodak violated the emergency restraining order Sweetin was granted against him.
+By March 2017, Sweetin was granted an emergency restraining order against him, and on March 24, Sweetin announced the couple's separation after Hodak violated the restraining order.
 Hodak was sentenced on related charges a few weeks later.

 On January 17, 2022, she announced her engagement to Mescal Wasilewski.
 They were married on July 30, 2022.

+In 2018, during Brett Kavanaugh's nomination hearings, Sweetin revealed on her Instagram account that she had been sexually abused in the past.

 Substance abuse

 Sweetin started drinking alcohol when she was 14 years old, one year after Full House ended.
-Over parts of the next 13 years, she abused ecstasy, methamphetamine, and crack cocaine, among others, stating that she turned to drugs because she was "bored."
+Over parts of the next 13 years, she abused ecstasy, methamphetamine, and crack cocaine, among others, stating that she turned to drugs because she was "bored".
 In 2009, Sweetin wrote the memoir unSweetined, which chronicles her progressive reliance on alcohol and drugs that began with the ending of Full House.
 In one passage of the book, Sweetin discusses breaking into tears while addressing a crowd at Wisconsin's Marquette University while coming down from a two-day methamphetamine, cocaine, and ecstasy binge.
 She spoke about growing up on television and about how much her life had improved since getting sober.
 She said she went sober for good in December 2008, but briefly relapsed after separating from Coyle in 2013.
 She later began working as a clinical logistics coordinator at a Los Angeles drug rehab center and completed her degree as a drug and alcohol counselor.

 Sweetin became a public advocate for recovery from addiction.